 Personal savings

 One of the most obvious ways to fund a business is to use personal savings.
-The benefits of this approach are that if you have the savings then the money is easily accessible, you don’t rack up any debt and you are only accountable to yourself for the success of the business once you invest the money.
-The down side is that if the business is not a success you may not have any savings left to fall back on – so there is some risk involved.
+The benefits of this approach are that, if you have the savings, the money is easily accessible, you don’t rack up any debt, and you are only accountable to yourself for the success of the business.
+The downside is that if the business is not successful, you may not have any savings to fall back on, so there is some risk involved.

-If you want to fully or partially rely on personal savings to set up your business then it’s a good idea to have a dedicated savings account to work towards your savings goals.
-You can save an agreed amount of cash annually with a business banking savings account, or you could consider opening a Cash ISA to save up to the annual limit tax free – these are just a couple of options so it’s best to seek some advice about what the best savings plan for you will be.
+If you want to fully or partially rely on personal savings to set up your business, it’s a good idea to open a dedicated account to separate your business and personal savings.
+You can save an agreed amount of cash annually with a business banking savings account, or you could consider opening a Cash ISA to save up to the annual limit tax-free.

 Borrow from friends or family

-Borrowing money from friends or family is one of the routes some people take to fund their business.
+Some entrepreneurs borrow money from friends or family.
 Although this approach can work for some people, it’s worth noting the inherent risk of becoming financially accountable and indebted to someone you are close to.
 You need to have very frank discussions about how you will pay this money back, especially in the case that the business is not a success.

 The personal implications of borrowing money from friends or family make this one of the riskier options, and you should think carefully about whether this is the best way to fund your business.
 If you do use this approach, ensure you have an official and mutually agreeable contract in place to arrange for the loan to be paid back.